(B) The public children services agency (PCSA) shall make a cross referral to law enforcement if the report alleges a criminal offense.

 (3) The local board of alcohol, drug addiction, and mental health and the Ohio department of mental health (ODMH) if the report involves a residential care facility licensed by ODMH.

-(5) The superintendent of the local schools and the Ohio department of education (ODE) if the report involves a primary or secondary school setting, or ODE's legal counsel when reports involve the school for the deaf or blind managed by ODE and early education programs.
+(5) The superintendent of the local schools or the Ohio department of education's (ODE) legal counsel if the report involves the school for the deaf or blind or early education programs managed by ODE .

-(8) The ODJFS, child care licensing, if the report involves a day care center (more than twelve children) or a type A family child care home which is or should be licensed by ODJFS.
+(7) The ODJFS, child care licensing, if the report involves a child care center (more than twelve children) or a type A family child care home which is or should be licensed by ODJFS.

-(9) The local county department of job and family services (CDJFS) if the report involves an in-home aide who is certified by the CDJFS or a type B family day care certified by the CDJFS.
+(8) The local county department of job and family services (CDJFS) if the report involves an in-home aide who is certified by the CDJFS or a type B family child care certified or licensed by the CDJFS.

 Promulgated Under: 119.03